Visualizing Deep Neural Networks with Topographic Activation Maps: Experimental Setup

 \subsection{Experimental Plan}

-For our simplest data set and model, MNIST and MLP, we compute \acp{NAP} in the first fully-connected layer, using the 10 classes as grouping and 200 random examples per group.
+For our simplest data set and model, MNIST and MLP, we compute \acp{NAP} in the first fully-connected layer, using the 10 classes as grouping.
 We then use the resulting \acp{NAP} to compute topographic maps with each of our 11 proposed layouting methods.

-\paragraph{Pre-selecting layouting methods} First, we pre-select a subset of techniques that satisfy the qualitative expectations of the visualization described in Section~\ref{sec:eval:qual}.
-For the exemplary class ``0'', we compare the methods with respect to the formation of regions of similar activations, the visual similarity to a topographic map in neuroscience and the ease of comparability.
+First, we pre-select techniques that satisfy the qualitative expectations of the visualization described in Section~\ref{sec:eval:qual}.
+For an exemplary coloring of the layout for the class ``0'', we compare the methods with respect to the formation of regions of similar activations and the visual similarity to a topographic map in neuroscience.
+Next, for the pre-selected methods, we compare the quality of the topographic maps according to the quantitative measures described in Section~\ref{sec:eval:quant}.
+For \acp{CNN}, we use \acp{NAP} of the feature maps to compute the topographic map layouts but average the activation values per feature map to obtain the colors.